improving-minnesota/react-redux-workshop/labs/content/labs/04-redux.md

 import { Button } from 'react-bootstrap';
 ```

-* Add new table cell containing the button.
+* Add a new table cell containing the button.
 The button can dynamically change its label & style based on whether a click would delete or restore the record.
 We also give it a click handler to call.

 ```javascript
 <td>